Skip to content

 3. Avoid .to() in Forward (Pipeline Handles Device Placement)

-The pipeline automatically moves nodes, parameters, and data to the correct device when pipeline.to(device) is called.
-Do NOT use .to() calls in forward():
+The pipeline moves nodes and data to the correct device via pipeline.to(device).
+Manual .to() calls in forward() break multi-device training and add unnecessary overhead.

 def forward(self, data: torch.Tensor, **_):